It is very common to have a video on your landing page in 2018. This type of content should create a bond with your visitors and increase conversion.

 It is a sign of professionalism

-In regards to the previous bullet point, it is expected from a company to present itself to the general population, to bridge a gap between it and potential customers.
+In regards to the previous bullet point, it is expected for a company to present itself to the general population, to bridge a gap between it and potential customers.
 Although it may seem like a small thing, a landing page video is an example of public relationships done right.

 Lastly, they will increase your online sales